Increasing access to quality child care is a key piece of making an economy that works for everyone.

 Specialized Child Care Industry Knowledge

 Many who want to start a child care business have experience with early childhood education, but little knowledge about local, state and national laws.
-Understanding the Maine rules for licensing, teacher qualifications and staff-to-child ratios is just the beginning of what child care business owners need to know to comply with state laws.
+Understanding the Maine rules for licensing, teacher qualifications and staff-to-child ratios is just the beginning of what child care business owners need to know.
 From employee criminal background checks to space and equipment minimums to lunch nutritional requirements, it’s essential that child care business owners know the minimum requirements and establish policies and procedures to meet or exceed them.
-Understanding the steps to accreditation and earning a quality rating is essential for continued business success.
-There is a dizzying array of content and it is too easy for new business owners to misunderstand an important rule and make a decision that negatively affects their success.
+Understanding the steps to becoming licensed and earning a quality rating is essential for continued business success.
+There is a dizzying array of content and it is too easy for new business owners to misunderstand an important rule and make a decision that diminishes their success.

-We will help you establish policies and procedures to meet or exceed State requirements, get the accreditation you need and the quality rating you want.
+We will help you establish policies and procedures to meet or exceed State requirements, get licensed and earn a quality rating.

 Overcoming Barriers to Financial Sustainability